alxvasilev/cpp-promise/README.md

 is attached to an already resolved/rejected promise.
 This may be a bit less efficient, but makes the behavior symmetric and more predictable.
 This library resolves synchronously, because it is unaware of the message loop that is used in the application.

+## Installation
+You need to clone this repository with the `--recursive` switch if you want to run the tests.
+This is because the test framework - `async-test`, is included as a submodule.

+## Usage
+This is a header-only library, consisting of just one header - promise.hpp.
+You only need to include that header in your code.
+There are no dependencies on other files from this repository, so you can copy promise.hpp to your project tree and use it from there.

 ## Compatibility
 This library should be compatible with gcc >= 4.9, clang >= 3.3 and Visual Studio >= 2015